Khon-git/chess/README.md

 # chess

 Hello! :)
-This is a simple terminal based chess for 2 players, written in C++ Admittedly, I am quite the novice when it comes to this language, so there may be some questionable syntax choices used.
+This is a simple terminal based chess for 2 players, written in C++.
+Admittedly, I am quite the novice when it comes to this language, so there may be some questionable syntax choices used.

 Anyways, if you aren't familiar with how to run C++ programs, you need a compiler to compile the code first.